Psykotikism/Mutant_Tanks/README.md

 			"Tank Chance"				"59.0" // Tank has 59% chance of spawning.
 			"Spawn Enabled"				"1" // Tank can spawn.
 			"Menu Enabled"				"1" // Tank can be spawned through the "sm_tank" command.
-			"Skin Color"				"255 0 0 255" // The string should not contain any commas.
+			"Skin Color"				"255 0 0 255" // The values should be separated by commas not white spaces.
-			"Glow Color"				"255 255 0" // The string should not contain any commas.
+			"Glow Color"				"255 255 0" // The values should be separated by commas not white spaces.
 		}
 	}
 }